Portugal–Spain relations: 1930s

 The 1930s saw similar right-leaning, authoritarian and nationalist regimes emerge in both countries.
 In Portugal, António de Oliveira Salazar established his Estado Novo in 1933.
-In 1936, Francisco Franco launched a rebellion against the Spanish government and after three years of civil war, his nationalists were triumphant.
+In 1936, Francisco Franco launched a coup against the Spanish government and after three years of civil war, his nationalists were triumphant.

 Both states remained neutral in World War II, though Spain was more predisposed to Nazi Germany.
 Portugal also maintained a friendly relationship with Nazi Germany, supplying it with many key resources such as tungsten.
 Yet in virtue of the 14th century alliance Portugal had with England, it was also supplying Britain with all sorts of produce and whilst the Germans had to pay immediately, Britain had an open account for most of the war.
 Later in the war, the Estado Novo regime agreed to the leasing of the Azores as a bases for Allied operations in Europe.

 World War II came to a close in 1945.
-With the Allies victorious, a new status quo was set which favoured regimes which were more ideologically similar to the victors.
+With the Allies victorious, a new status quo was set which favored regimes which were more ideologically similar to the victors.
 While Portugal and Spain were not democratic states, Portugal's membership in NATO as a founding father made Portugal less isolated than their counterpart, Spain, who was unable to join NATO due to their relationship with the Axis during WWII.
 Despite this, Spain, alike Portugal, still were opposed to the Soviet-led Warsaw Pact considered communist and left-wing movements threatened their regimes.
-Yet, the two nations suffered politically and economically due to their reluctancy to liberalizing their national economies, and the stifling of freedoms and in order to preserve order and political supremacy.
+Yet, the two nations suffered politically and economically due to their reluctance to liberalizing their national economies, and the stifling of freedoms and in order to preserve justice, order and political supremacy.

 While the other European colonial powers, such as France, Britain and the Netherlands, gave up their colonial empires in the post-war years, both Spain and Portugal clung to their possessions around the globe.
 Portugal fought a costly colonial war in Africa and in 1961 saw its territory of Goa invaded by India.
 Despite their apparent mutual self-interest, there was very little co-operation between Spain and Portugal when it came to defending their empires.